a-maier/nauty-pet/Readme.md

 ## Caveats

-Edge weights are ignored.
-In general, no unique canonical form is found for weighted graphs.
+No unique canonical form is found for graphs with edge weights or multiple edges between any pair of vertices.

 License: Apache-2.0